How to Find a Home Birth Midwife in North Carolina

 North Carolina has a solid licensing framework, three distinct regional communities with different cultures and clinical contexts, and one of the better Medicaid home birth coverage situations in the Southeast.
 The midwife supply is strongest in Asheville and the Research Triangle; if you are in eastern NC or rural areas, start early and be willing to drive.

 Start at 8 to 12 weeks.
 Experienced Triangle and Asheville midwives book out 4 to 6 months.
-Verify your midwife's NC Medical Board license before any consultation.
+Verify your midwife's NC Board of Nursing license before any consultation.
 Ask for references and use them.
 If you have NC Medicaid Managed Care, confirm which plan you are enrolled with before you contact any midwife.

 Use the matching form below.
 Tell us your due date, ZIP code, insurance type, managed care plan if applicable, and whether this is your first birth or a VBAC.
 We identify which North Carolina midwives have availability in your window and connect you directly.